|GENERAL STUDENT INFORMATION!

-In order to receive full credit for classes, students must attend at least 85% of the scheduled classes.
-For 12 week classes, a student must be in attendance for at least 10 weeks; for 26 week classes, at least 22.
+In order to receive full credit for any program students must attend a minimum number of the scheduled classes as defined by the instructor.
 Please note, in some classes, an instructor may require 100% attendance along with all other requirements before granting successful completion and credit.

 Cancelled Class Meetings